s-sohani/knowledge/Data Intensive/3- Storage and Retrieval.md

 Lucene uses a SSTable-like structure for its term dictionary.
 This structure requires a small in- memory index that tells queries at which offset in the sorted file they need to look for a key.

 #### Keeping everything in memory
+Disks have two significant advantages: they are durable (their contents are not lost if the power is turned off), and they have a lower cost per gigabyte than RAM.